 “With FIDO, the biometrics and the private key never leave the end user’s device,” explains Transmit Security VP of Product Niv Goldenberg.
 “The biometric is used to locally authenticate the user on the device.
 The private key then signs the challenge and passes it back to the server.
 The only thing that’s passed is the signed challenge.”

 Since the biometrics and the private key are never shared, they cannot be intercepted by threats like man-in-the-middle attacks.
 FIDO2 also ensures there’s no central database of biometric identifiers for hackers to target.
+Read more on password replacement technology.

 Why fingerprint or face ID vs. other biometrics?